MicrosoftDocs/defender-docs/defender-office-365/defender-for-office-365-whats-new.md

 - The new Microsoft Defender XDR role-based access control (RBAC) model, with support for Microsoft Defender for Office, is now available in public preview.
 For more information, see [Microsoft Defender XDR role-based access control (RBAC)](/defender-xdr/manage-rbac).

-- [Use the built-in Report button in Outlook on the web](submissions-outlook-report-messages.md#use-the-built-in-report-button-in-outlook): Use the built-in Report button in Outlook on the web to report messages as phish, junk, and not junk.
+- [Use the built-in Report button on Outlook](submissions-outlook-report-messages.md#use-the-built-in-report-button-in-outlook): Use the built-in Report button in Outlook on the web and new Outlook for Windows client to report messages as phish, junk, and not junk.

 ## October 2022